Tải xuống ứng dụng

 Eira took a slow step forward, her eyes locking onto Myra's.
 "I'm not playing.
 I want to know why you fucking hate me so much when I should be the one hating you."

 "I should hate you because your slut of a mother seduced a grief-stricken man and had sex with him.
-I should hate you because not even six months after my mother's death, another woman came into my house with a bastard in her womb.
+I should hate you because not even six months after my mother's death, another woman came into my house with a bastard daughter.
 I should hate you because you took everything from me—my father's love, my fiancé, my identity, my dignity—and then you tried to take my life.
 I shouldn't just hate you.
 I should kill you if I could.
 So tell me, why?
 Why the hell do you hate me when it should be the other way around?"

 Myra's face twisted in shock, her usual smug expression replaced by confusion and, for the first time, a hint of fear.
 She hadn't expected this—hadn't expected Ephyra to say those things with such anger.